Maproom/qmapshack/nsi/HOWTO-BUILD.md

 ### I1.)
 Download the VC redistributable installer
   from http://www.microsoft.com/en-us/download/details.aspx?id=40784
-Note: in case the restributable files are already installed in your system, this step is not necessary.
+Note: in case the redistributable files are already installed in your system, this step is not necessary.

 ### I2.)
 Create the installer with NSIS(3.0b1)